external-secrets/external-secrets/README.md

 We welcome and encourage contributions to this project!
 Please read the [Developer](https://www.external-secrets.io/main/contributing/devguide/) and [Contribution process](https://www.external-secrets.io/main/contributing/process/) guides.
 Also make sure to check the [Code of Conduct](https://www.external-secrets.io/main/contributing/coc/) and adhere to its guidelines.

 ### Sponsoring

 Please consider sponsoring this project, there are many ways you can help us with: engineering time, providing infrastructure, donating money, etc. We are open to cooperations, feel free to approach as and we discuss how this could look like.
 We can keep your contribution anonymized if that's required (depending on the type of contribution), and anonymous donations are possible inside [Opencollective](https://opencollective.com/external-secrets-org).

 ## Bi-weekly Development Meeting

 We host our development meeting every odd wednesday at [5:30 PM Berlin Time](https://dateful.com/time-zone-converter?t=17:30&tz=Europe/Berlin) on [Jitsi](https://meet.jit.si/eso-community-meeting).
 Meeting notes are recorded on [hackmd](https://hackmd.io/GSGEpTVdRZCP6LDxV3FHJA).

 Anyone is welcome to join.
-Feel free to ask questions, request feedback, raise awareness for an issue or just say hi ;)
+Feel free to ask questions, request feedback, raise awareness for an issue, or just say hi. ;)

 ## Security

-Please report vulnerabilities by email to contact@external-secrets.io, also see our [security policy](SECURITY.md) for details.
+Please report vulnerabilities by email to contact@external-secrets.io.
+Also see our [security policy](SECURITY.md) for details.

 ## Adopters

-Please create a PR and add your company or your project to our [ADOPTERS](ADOPTERS.md) file if you are using our project!
+Please create a PR and add your company or project to our [ADOPTERS.md file](ADOPTERS.md) if you are using our project!

 ## Kicked off by